 By all accounts, the two banks worked out an amicable solution where each got to keep equal shares of the previously separate Amex SPG and Chase Marriott co-branded business, but that doesn't mean they've made it easy to decipher all the changes in the card line up.
 I've covered the new cards and their benefits below.
 To see if you are eligible for the welcome bonus on any of the new cards, check our updated Marriott card eligibility resource.

 The legacy SPG Amex personal card has closed to new applicants leaving Chase with the only entry-level Bonvoy personal credit card.
 The Chase Marriott Rewards® Premier Plus Credit Card has been rebranded into the Marriott Bonvoy Boundless™ Credit Card.
-The $95 annual fee card is offering 100,000 points after spending $5,000 in the first three months of account opening.
+The $95-annual-fee card is offering 75,000 points after you spend $3,000 on purchases in the first 3 months from account opening.
 Here's a rundown of the card benefits:

 - Earn 6X points at participating Marriott Bonvoy Hotels and 2X points on all other spending